23HCI03SMP/Barnes-Hut-Simulation/README.md

 $$v = (\frac{kT}{m})^\frac{1}{2}$$

 where k is the Boltzmann constant, T is the temperature, and m is the mass of the particle.

-where $\mu$ is the mean and $\sigma$ is the standard deviation.
-The particles are given a random position within the sphere, and a random velocity.
-The velocity is given a random direction, and a random magnitude.
-The magnitude of the velocity is calculated using the following equation:

 ### Barnes Hut Simulation
 While summing the forces between every particle is an O(N^2) operation, the Barnes Hut Model uses the octree to reduce the number of particles that need to be considered when calculating the force between particles.
 [The algorithm](http://arborjs.org/docs/barnes-hut) for calculating the force between particles is as follows: